19 Thailand Travel Tips for Solo Visitors [in 2023]

 But do you know what I think the difference is between those two groups of people?

-One last thing before you go: check out this neat trick that will help you get a free Lonely Planet Thailand pdf download!
+But one last thing before you go: check out this neat trick that will help you get a free Lonely Planet Thailand pdf!

 Solo travel in Thailand can be incredible.
 So enjoy your trip, and let me know in the comments if you have any questions or tips of your own for solo travel to Thailand!